 Bite The Bullet And Write Your Blog Yourself

 The only person interested and dedicated enough to make a blog worth reading is you.
 You are the one with the vision.

 If you are a CEO of a large company, then you probably don’t have the time to write a 500-word blog post a couple of times a week to express your ideas.
 But you do have a voice recorder and several people that can take your rough sketch and fashion it into a decent blog post.

 But don’t let them ruin it by producing middle of the road music.
 Add your personal touch.
 Own the piece.

 Claiming That You Don’t Have Enough Time is Not An Argument For Not Doing It

-If you are the sales or marketing manager for a medium sized company, then this is your chance to shine and make the gig your own.
-To get started put together a few blog ideas and refine them with help from your team.
+If you are the sales or marketing manager for a medium-sized company, then this is your chance to shine and make the gig your own.
+Put together a few blog ideas and refine them with help from your team.

 Producing a blog on your company website is akin to having your very own lead generation machine.
 Do not leave it to the office junior to cobble something together.